Heidi Mark

-Heidi Mark (born February 18, 1971) is an American model and actress.
+Heidi Mark (born February 18, 1971) is an American model and former actress.
 She is of Finnish descent; her father was born in Helsinki, Finland.
 She has worked at her father's law office and Hooters.
 She was Playboy's Playmate of the Month for July 1995.
 Prior to being a Playmate, she appeared on the cover of the April 1994 issue of the magazine.

 Mark was married to Vince Neil of Mötley Crüe on May 28, 2000.
 She filed for divorce in August 2001, citing "irreconcilable differences".